-* Demerera Cane Sugar and cinnamon for a more earthy flavor
+- Demerera Cane Sugar and Ground Cinnamon for a more earthy flavor

 To see the carrots shrink to half their size was a big shock, because I’ve never seen that with other fried food.
 I would guess the water in the carrots plays a big part in that.
 I do pat the raw carrots dry with paper towels, but it’s almost impossible to completely eliminate all the water.
 Because of that, I made a lot more of the Matchstick Carrot Fries than I originally planned.
 Which of course means I ate a lot more than I originally planned.
 But they’re vegetables, so that’s okay right?!
 Below is a picture that shows 2 ounces of raw carrots vs 2 ounces of Matchstick Carrot Fries.
 Yes, exactly the same amounts.

 I will definitely make these Matchstick Carrot Fries again soon.
 Its a great way to get picky kids to eat their vegetables.
 No, they can’t use the fryer themselves, but kids can have fun with creating different seasoning options.